All Episodes

 I got to take a break here.

-You you how many private sector jobs do you think it takes to create a government job?
+How many private sector jobs do you think it takes to create a government job?

-Well, but 180,000 Fed jobs a little high.
+Now, but 180,000 Fed jobs a little high, because that's GS14, you're way up there.

 Okay, even then.

-Okay, so what Vinny is saying here, folks, is that the taxes in order to hire government workers, it takes the taxes of X number of private sector people.
+Okay, so what Vinny is saying here, folks, is that the taxes, in order to hire government workers, it takes the taxes of X number of private sector people.

 By definition, you're thinking that's how many jobs we're losing in the private sector in order to have them filled in the public sector, right?